Explore: Healthcare

 Qualifications

-Entrants require a university degree from a medical school recognised by the General Medical Council followed by a year of pre-registration training as a house officer.
+Entrants require a university degree from a medical school recognised by the General Medical Council followed by two years of pre-registration training as a house officer.
 Some medical schools operate graduate entry schemes.
-Once the pre-registration period as house officer is completed, doctors undertake up to two years postgraduate training in a chosen speciality.
+Once the pre-registration period as house officer is completed, further postgraduate training in a general practice training programme is completed

 Tasks

-- Examines patient, arranges for any necessary x-rays or other tests and interprets results;
+- Examines patient, arranges for any necessary x-rays or other tests and interprets results

-- Administers medical tests and inoculations against communicable diseases;
+- Administers medical tests and inoculations against communicable diseases

-- Supervises patient’s progress and advises on diet, exercise and other preventative action;
+- Supervises patient’s progress and advises on diet, exercise and other preventative action

-- Refers patient to specialist where necessary and liaises with specialist;
+- Refers patient to specialist where necessary and liaises with specialist

-- Prepares and delivers lectures, undertakes research, and conducts and participates in clinical trials;
+- Prepares and delivers lectures, undertakes research, and conducts and participates in clinical trials

-- Supervises the implementation of care and treatment plans by other healthcare providers.
+- Supervises the implementation of care and treatment plans by other healthcare providers

 Employment by region